Chair, Occupational Therapy Program

 Certificate, Occupational Therapy Assistant, 2003, US Army Medical Department Center and School

-Dr. Arthur’s primary research interests are in the clinical management of dementia and caregiver well-being.
+Dr. Arthur’s primary research interests are in the clinical management chronic conditions and caregiver well-being.
 He has also been active in student and provider competency assessment with important roles in projects with American Occupational Therapy Association, the National Board for Certification in Occupational Therapy, and the US Army Reserves.

 Selected Publications and Presentations